Dollar Falls to 4-Month Low and Precious Metals Surge to Record Highs

 The markets are discounting a 0% chance of a BOJ rate hike at the next meeting on March 19.

-Gold and silver prices today soared to new record highs due to dollar weakness and US political uncertainty.
-Also, silver saw support from today's stronger-than-expected US durable goods orders report, which was bullish for industrial metals demand.
+Gold and silver prices soared to new record highs on Monday due to dollar weakness and US political uncertainty.
+Also, silver saw support from Monday’s stronger-than-expected US durable goods orders report, which was bullish for industrial metals demand.

-Precious metals have ongoing support amid safe-haven demand amid uncertainty over US tariffs and geopolitical risks in Iran, Ukraine, the Middle East, and Venezuela.
+Precious metals are supported by safe-haven demand amid uncertainty over US tariffs and geopolitical risks in Iran, Ukraine, the Middle East, and Venezuela.
 Also, precious metals are supported by concerns that the Fed will pursue an easier monetary policy in 2026 as President Trump intends to appoint a dovish Fed Chair.
 In addition, increased liquidity in the financial system is boosting demand for precious metals as a store of value, following the FOMC's December 10 announcement of a $40 billion-per-month liquidity injection into the US financial system.

 Strong central bank demand for gold is supportive of prices, following the recent news that bullion held in China's PBOC reserves rose by +30,000 ounces to 74.15 million troy ounces in December, the fourteenth consecutive month the PBOC has boosted its gold reserves.
 Also, the World Gold Council recently reported that global central banks purchased 220 MT of gold in Q3, up +28% from Q2.